What I’d like to see in a SNES Mini 2

 I think that could take a new SNES Mini 2 from being another cool little stocking filler to something potentially very special, and maybe even give birth to a modern SNES Mini console/game market category in its own right.

-Note: An important caveat here is that I think any new games made for the SNES Mini 2 would have to be designed to work to/within the original SNES’ technical limitations, purely so these new SNES Mini 2 games could also be released in large cartridge size for the normal SNES as well.
-That way there’s an instant larger potential market base without any need to design and create totally different versions of the game (outside of the different cartridges).
+Note: An important caveat here is that I think any new games made for the SNES Mini 2 would have to be designed to work to/within the original SNES’ technical limitations (enhancement chips are allowed though), purely so these new SNES Mini 2 games could also be released in large cartridge size for the normal SNES as well.
+That way there’s an instant larger potential market base for any new developers without any need to design and create totally different versions of the game (outside of the different cartridges for each model).

 What a great fan-made Zelda animation